 As indicated above, the Arsenal Group developed a risk-based approach to assess the likelihood of the existence of modern slavery within our supply chain.
 This risk assessment is an ongoing exercise for our existing supply chain, as well as for potential new suppliers.

 Over time we continue to strengthen our understanding of supply chain risk across our business.
-Within our retail operations, for example, we reviewed all direct manufacturing suppliers to assess modern slavery risks in these supply chains.
-This exercise resulted in new contractual requirements for those relevant suppliers to provide us with detailed audit information for assessing their compliance with relevant laws and the Ethical Trading Initiative's code of practice.
+Within our retail operations, for example, we review all direct manufacturing suppliers to assess modern slavery risks in these supply chains.
+This allows us to impose contractual requirements on those relevant suppliers to provide us with detailed audit information for assessing their compliance with relevant laws and the Ethical Trading Initiative’s code of practice.

 We also continually review the contractual terms and conditions that we put in place with our suppliers to ensure that, wherever appropriate, these include provisions which effectively address the risks of modern slavery.